- cstore_fdw 1.5.0

 Note.
 We currently don't support updating table using DELETE, and UPDATE commands.
 We also don't support single row inserts.

-To update your existing cstore_fdw installation from version 1.0 or 1.1 to 1.2, you can take the following steps:
+To update an existing cstore_fdw installation from versions earlier than 1.5 you can take the following steps:

 - Restart the PostgreSQL server,